 Work must be performed in accordance with the accepted application, work plan and/or design unless both parties agree to project changes in writing.
 The District is responsible for oversight of any contractors or subcontractors working on the project.
 Work must be performed within the Contracted scope, budget, and timeframe.

 If an increase in costs or extension of time is required, the district must be contacted as soon as possible.
-At the district’s discretion based on existing policies and funding availability, contracts may be amended for cost overruns up to xx percent of the original Contract amount, or to extend the timeframe for completion.
-When cost over-runs exceed xx percent of the original Contracted amount, an additional or new Contract will be required.
+At the district’s discretion based on existing policies and funding availability, contracts may be amended for cost overruns up to 20% (twenty percent) of the original Contract amount, or to extend the timeframe for completion.
+When cost over-runs exceed 20% (twenty percent) of the original Contracted amount, an additional or new Contract will be required.
 Keep in mind that if a Contract is between $20,800 and $25,000 (barely under the prevailing wage threshold for Contracted work), an amendment may increase the total value of the project so that prevailing wage would apply to Contractor costs.

 If applicable, contractors or subcontractors may be asked to sign a statement certifying that the installed components meet or exceed the Natural Resource Conservation Service (NRCS) standards and specifications.
 All Contractors or subcontractors are responsible to protect work from environmental conditions such as temperature extremes, weather events, wind, surface water and ground water.